 Country Sufficiency of Disclosure Oman The description shall disclose the invention in a manner sufficiently clear and complete for the invention to be carried out by a person having ordinary skill in the art.
-Pakistan The application shall: 1. fully and particularly describe the invention and the methods by which it is to be performed; 2. disclose the invention which is known to the applicant.
-Panama The description shall: 1. disclose the invention in a manner sufficiently clear and complete for the invention to be evaluated and carried out by a person skilled in the art; 2. disclose the best method of carrying out the invention known to the applicant; 3. include the following information: (a) the area of technology to which the invention relates and the prior art known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
-Papua New Guinea The description shall: 1. disclose the invention in a manner sufficiently clear and complete for the invention to be carried out by a person having ordinary skill in the art; indicate the best method known to the applicant for carrying out the invention.
-Peru The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to carry it out; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology Distinguished and its industrial applicability.
-Philippines The application shall disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in Delend the art.
-The description shall: Poland · · disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art; specify the technical field to which the invention relates and the background art known to the applicant; Portugal 3. present the invention in a detailed manner, and indicate the way(s) of carrying it out.
-The description shall indicate in a clear and concise manner everything of which consists the invention, including at least one Fortugal detailed explanation of how a person skilled in the art can carry it out.
-Population of Koron The description shall describe the invention clearly and in detail so that a person with ordinary skill in the art to which the invention Republic of Korea pertains may easily work the invention.
+Pakistan The specification shall: 1. fully and particularly describe the invention and the methods by which it is to be performed; 2. disclose the invention which is known to the applicant and for which he is entitled to claim protection; 3. end with a claim or claims concisely defining the scope of the invention for which protection is claimed.
+Panama The description shall: 1. disclose the invention in a manner sufficiently clear and complete for the invention to be evaluated and carried out by a person skilled in the art; disclose the best method of carrying out the invention known to the applicant; 3. include the following information: (a) the area of technology to which the invention relates and the prior art known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
+Papua New Guinea The description shall: 1. disclose the invention in a manner sufficiently clear and complete for the invention to be carried out by a person having ordinary skill in the art; 2. indicate the best method known to the applicant for carrying out the invention.
+Peru The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to carry it out; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
+Philippines The application shall disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art.
+Poland The description shall: 1. disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art; 2. specify the technical field to which the invention relates and the background art known to the applicant; 3. present the invention in a detailed manner, and indicate the way(s) of carrying it out.
+Portugal The description shall indicate in a clear and concise manner with no reservations or omissions everything of which consists the invention, including at least one detailed explanation of how a person skilled in the art can carry it out.
+Republic of Korea The description shall describe the invention clearly and in detail so that a person with ordinary skill in the art to which the invention pertains may easily work the invention.